The Politics

 What I want:

-1. There's some electrical design and engineering that remains for the CGP base model, mostly to consolidate components into the single unit;
+There's some electrical design and engineering that remains for the CGP base model, mostly to consolidate components into the single unit; and,

-2. Analytical calibrations for the CGP in (1) according to previous in vitro experimental results (publications page);
+Analytical calibrations for the CGP in (1) according to previous in vitro experimental results (publications page); and,

-3. Small-scale third party testing and feedback for the device from (2);
+Small-scale third party testing and feedback for the device from (2); and,

-4. In vitro assessments of multiple human cancer cell lines with the device from (3) using protocols from (2);
+In vitro assessments of multiple human cancer cell lines with the device from (3) using protocols from (2); and,

-6. All of the intermediary accoutrements that go along with 1-5, like a standard operating procedure manual, technical reports, and anonymous peer-reviewed scientific articles, etc.
+All of the intermediary accoutrements that go along with 1-5, like the creation of a standard operating procedure manual, technical reports, and anonymous peer-reviewed scientific articles, etc.

 So what will that cost?

-Two (2) million dollars via corporations, less if through the public university systems (see above); surprisingly, not that much considering this is the creation of the instruction manuals for all others to be able to use, in every hospital, everywhere on the planet, forever.
+Two (2) million dollars via corporations, less if through the public university systems (see above); surprisingly, not that much considering this is the creation of the instruction manual for all others to be able to use, in every hospital, everywhere on the planet, forever for a fucking cancer cure mechanism.